NLightVN/Compexity-of-N-Ary-Relationship-using-HUNG-FORMULA/README.md

-# Hung-Relation Algorithm in N-ary Relationships
+# My formula in Determining Complexity of N-ary Relationships

-The H-Relation algorithm is used to calculate the size of relationship sets in n-ary relationships with different cardinality ratios.
+The Formula is used to determine the size of relationship sets in n-ary relationships with different cardinality ratios.

 ## 🎯 Algorithm Application Examples